bobleesj/try-swift-beginner-workshop-plan/README.md

 - Be able to understand what `type` means by refeering to `class` and `struct`.

 ### 1.2 Intro to Functions
-- Be able to create functions with and without arguments
+- Be able to create functions with and without arguments.
 - Be able to identify the motivation behind local parameters.
 > **Quiz:** Create a function that multiples two numbers with one unnamed parameter.

 ### 1.3 Guard Statement
-- Be able to identify the benefits of using `guard` of using a typical `else-if`
+- Be able to identify the benefits of using `guard` over a typical `else-if` statement.
 > **Quiz:** Create a function that contains a guard statement which checkcs whether the user is providing good nutrients for plants.

 ### 1.4 Observer and Computed Property
-- Be able to justify the usage case of using property observers by applying `willSet` and `didSet`
+- Be able to justify the usage case of using property observers by applying `willSet` and `didSet`.
 > **Quiz:** Add an property observer to `isUserLoggedIn` and prints whether the user is logged in or not upon changes.
 - Be able to recognize the difference between `get` and `set` by calculating the diameter of a circle.
 - Be able to identify benefits of using `get` only properties
 > **Quiz:** There is a stored property, `sideLength`.
 Create a function that calculates the area of a square.

 ### 1.5 Staic and Class
-- Be able to identify the practical usage of static methods and properties
+- Be able to identify the practical usage of static methods and properties.
-- Be able to distinguish between `staitc` and `class` when it comes to inheritance
+- Be able to distinguish between `staitc` and `class` when it comes to inheritance.
 > **Quiz:** Create a class that stores your contact list using `static` properties.

 <br>